What Is a Demand Promissory Note?

 Shareholder Loans

-Loans from shareholders to their company, callable when the shareholder needs liquidity
+Loans from shareholders to their corporation or LLC, callable when the shareholder needs liquidity.
+Document interest, demand notice, and arm's-length terms to avoid recharacterization as equity.

 Bridge Financing